Year 8 Personal Development (PD)

 Year 8 Personal Development Curriculum- Citizenship

 - Liberties and Identities- What does it mean to be British?
 Including: Exploring personal identity, beliefs and values, what is diversity?
-Stereotypes and prejudice, Immigration and Refugees, Anti-racism, Local Issue: Appleby Horse Fair and gypsy travellers, talking about sexuality and gender, Equalities Act 2010, Dementia awareness and Holocaust education- choices and dilemmas
+Stereotypes and prejudice, Immigration and Refugees, Anti-racism, talking about sexuality and gender, Equalities Act 2010, Dementia awareness and Holocaust education- choices and dilemmas and what was the Kindertransport?

 - Crime and the Law - including: What is the difference between rules and laws?
 Age of criminal responsibility, law and ages, Juvenile crime and motivating factors, Knife crime, Role of the police/police powers, Youth Courts, Restorative Justice and local crime survey